- What is Film Board?

 What is Film Board?

 The Michigan Tech Film Board is the student group behind the movies that are shown in Fisher 135.
-These movies are presented every weekend (when there are classes or exams the following week) during the fall and spring semesters.
-There are over 30 members who choose movies, and show them to everyone in the community.
+We present movies every weekend during Fall and Spring semester (except breaks).
+We have over 30 members who choose what movies to show, sell tickets and concessions, and even project them.